How to Customize Protocols

 Note:

-Workerman does not strictly require the protocol class to be based on the ProtocolInterface, in practice, as long as the class contains the three static methods input, encode, and decode, it is sufficient.
+There is no strict requirement in Workerman that the protocol class must implement ProtocolInterface.
+In fact, as long as the class contains the three static methods input, encode, and decode, it is acceptable.